-This elective course is designed to increase the student's ability to use computers in the classroom.
-Demonstrations and hands-on experiences will include computers with peripheral devices such as scanners, laser discs, CD-ROM, Presenter Plus, still cameras, modems, and multimedia hardware. - ED 312 Educating Teachers for Diversity.
+- ED 312 Educating Teachers for Diversity.
 3 Semester Hours.
 (Formerly titled as The Child in a Diverse Society.)
 Field experience is required.
 This course is designed to assist prospective teachers to develop understanding and appreciation of various social and ethnic groups and their cultures including the impact of these cultural phenomena on the education process. - ED 322 Basic Principles of ELL Education.
-3 Semester Hours (Also listed as CE 322) (LiveText required.)
+3 Semester Hours (LiveText required.)
 Field experience is required.

-A course designed to provide all educators the fundamental theories and knowledge about second language acquisition, with an emphasis on instructional methods for teaching English language learners. - ED 361 Measurement and Management.
+A course designed to provide all educators the fundamental theories and knowledge about second language acquisition, with an emphasis on instructional methods for teaching English language learners. - ED 359 Assessment Strategies for the P-12 Art Classroom.
 3 Semester Hours.
 Prerequisite: Admission to the Teacher Education Program.
+Field experience is required.
+(LiveText required.)